West Kameng district: Climate

 Like East Kameng, the West Kameng district experiences an arid tundra or a cool temperate climate in the north.
 Snow fall occurs from mid-November to February.
 Snow can be also seen in Khupi, Bomdila, Sela.
 Sela range is the highest place in the district, situated at 13,714 feet above sea level.

 Transport

 The 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, (will intersect with the proposed East-West Industrial Corridor Highway) and will pass through this district, alignment map of which can be seen here and here.

 Economy

 Like most of Arunachal Pradesh, Jhum, or shifting cultivation, is practised among the tribes who live in lower elevations where there is a temperate or subtropical climate.
 Horticulture is practised as well.

 Small industries such as textile and handicraft factories can be found.
 Nowadays tourism industries is booming in this district along Tawang district.
-With the improving of roads condition and investment in hospitality sectors the flow of tourists can be seen round the year.
+With the improving of roads condition and investment in hospitality sectors the flow of tourists can be seen year-round.